 - The Facilitator will follow the outlined facilitation program allowing the parties to actively participate by asking questions, stating their positions, concerns etc.

 - The Facilitator will offer information and discuss issues with the parties while maintaining the focus on the best interests of the child or children.

 - An ExParte order may be submitted to the Court for signature with or without the parties having reached an agreement.
-The parties will have fourteen (14) days to object to the order.
+The parties will have twenty-one (21) days to object to the order.